Skip to content

 -j, --job job_script Job script to run workload.
 Use format: path to local file, s3 file, OSS file or https | http file.

---mem min_mem:max_mem Range of memory size (in GB) to select from to run job (can omit max_mem)
+--mem min_mem:max_mem Range of memory size (in GB) to select from to run job.
+If max_mem omitted, value set to twice min_mem.

 --metricsInterval metrics_int Time in seconds between queries to obtain container metrics (default: 10s)